MansaMoussa/Snake_MIPS/README.md

 How to run the game :

   Open the Tool "Bitmap Display" :
-    Set "Unit Width in Pixels" on 16            ;
+    \tSet "Unit Width in Pixels" on 16            ;
-    Set "Unit Height in Pixels" on 16           ;
+    \tSet "Unit Height in Pixels" on 16           ;
     Set "Display Width in Pixels" on 256        ;
     Set "Display Height in Pixels" on 256       ;
     Set "Base address for display" on 0x10010000;